 23. Shima Nishina from Watashi ga Motete Dousunda

 Nishina is a rich girl, she lives in a mention with rooms dedicated to her otaku hobbies.
-She has an obsession to comics, figurine collection; and she has her own cosplaying.
+She is a tomboy classic with an obsession with comics and figurine collections.

 She is very educated and smart, Mrs. popular with a massive fan club, mainly girls.
-When the girls meet her for the first time they see her as a threat, but when they realize she’s a tomboy, they are relieved.
+When the girls meet her for the first time, they see her as a threat, but when they realize she is a tomboy, they are relieved.
 She often finds herself doing the boy’s role, anything that requires muscles, Nishina is there.

 22. Touka Kirishima from Tokyo Ghoul